Troop Structure

 • Why he desires this position and how the Troop or Patrol will benefit from his leadership.

-Speeches must focus on the vision and qualifications of the candidate.
+Speeches should focus on the vision and qualifications of the candidate.
 They may not be used to criticize or disparage any opposing candidate or predecessor.
 Elections are conducted via secret ballot.
-Votes are tallied and verified by a designated troop representatives and the Scoutmaster.
+Votes are tallied and verified by a designated Scout representative and the Scoutmaster.
 A 51% majority is required to win; otherwise, a runoff is held between the top two candidates.

 Supplemental Elections